AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/AutoTune.md

 <figure>
   <img src="/images/autotune_1.gif" alt="Trajectory completion (%) as a function of two parameters of a model-predictive controller." style="width:100%">
   <figcaption>Figure 2.
 Trajectory completion (%) as a function of two parameters of a model-predictive controller.
 The trajectory completion measures the percentage of trajectory successfully tracked by the controller.
-The high speed and high angular accelerations required by time-optimal trajectories make the controller extremely sensitive to its parameters.</figcaption>
+The high speed and high angular accelerations required by time-optimal trajectories make the controller extremely sensitive to its parameters.
+Visualizations generated with the Loss Landscape Explorer App created by <a href="https://losslandscape.com/">Javier Ideami @ losslandscape.com</a>.</figcaption>
 </figure>

 ## Introduction